cloudsandboxes/DigitalNomadSky/README.md

 ### Key Benefits

-* **Eliminate Vendor Lock-In:** Move workloads freely as costs, performance, or policies change.
+* **Eliminate Vendor Lock-In:** Move workloads freely when pricing changes or conditions shift.
-* **Full Data Sovereignty:** Decide exactly where your data resides — by country, region, or provider.
+* **Data Sovereignty by Design::** Decide where your data lives — without compromise.
-* **Flexible Cloud Ecosystem:** Combine public clouds, European providers, and your own data centers.
+* **Composable Cloud Strategy:**  Mix public clouds, regional providers, and on-premise infrastructure.
-* **Seamless Migration:** One platform that makes cloud switching predictable, manageable, and low-risk.
+* **Seamless Migration:** Switch clouds with control, confidence, and minimal risk.
-* **Environment friendly:** Chose the cloud with the lowest CO2 emission rates.
+* **Environmental friendly:** Prefer cloud platforms with the lowest CO₂ footprint.

 # How to start